zynayumi/libzynayumi/README.md

 - **Portamento time**: time in second of the portamento effect, constant regardless of the distance between notes.
 Ranges from 0.0 to 2.0.

+- **Portamento smoothness**: determine how linear vs sigmoidal the portamento pitch curve is.
+Ranges from 0.0 (linear) to 1.0 (sigmoidal).

 - **Gain**: gain coefficient of the output signal.
 Ranges from 0.0 to 2.0.